cbroms/personal-site/src/routes/projects/posts/webet.md

 I don't have a lot of machine learning expertise, but I have been able to hack together [some ML projects](https://christianbroms.com/projects/flygenius-v2/) in the past.
 I built the eye tracker as a simple image classifier with tensorflow.
 There's a training phase where the AOIs defined by researchers are used to create a path for a fixation point, which users look at and images of their eyes are captured.
 These images are fed into the image classifier with the corresponding AOI labels, which trains on this data.
 The model is then used to infer AOIs using unlabeled images captured during the study.
 I was able to get this method to 86-94% accuracy, depending on the specific test conditions.

-## The participant website

-The website I designed for the participants was primarily built around the constraints imposed by the eye tracking software.
-There had to be a calibration phase and a study phase, and the remainder was a matter of guiding the participant through the process.
-In particular, the study would require the use of their webcam, so before requesting access (which results in a browser pop-up) it would be important to make clear the nature of the study and _why_ we needed to use their camera.

-The entire website was broken down into just four steps:

-1. Welcome/introduction, explain needed permissions
-2. Show preview of collected info (around eyes), agree to terms of study
-3. Instructions for calibration and start calibration
-4. Instructions for study and start study
-5. Confirm completion

-The copy for each of the instructional and informational steps including the consent to the study can be customized from the researcher side of the system.

 ## The researcher website

 I introduced two main ideas to frame a user's mental model of the system: